davidosomething/git-ink/README.md

 git ink -b dev -r "overwrite entire description with this"
 ```

-A `.gitbranch` file will be used as the canonical source of meta data for this
+A `.gitbranch` file will is the canonical source of meta data for this plugin
-plugin if one is provided.
-It is in the same format as gitconfig files.
+if provided.
+The `.gitbranch` file uses the same format as gitconfig files.
 It MUST be added to `.gitignore` so it can exist in all branches (otherwise
 you would not have all the meta for all branches)

 ## TODO

 - sync with the branch info and descriptions stored in `.git/config`.
-- find a good way to keep the .gitbranch file distributed across multiple repo,
+- find a good way to share the .gitbranch across repos and branches
-  but available to all branches
 - rewrite in Ruby or Python for better compatibility
 - tests

 ## Changelog

+- 2019-03-24
+    - Release v1.0.3
+    - check if user is in a rebase or merge and abort
+    - print error message on unrecognized flag

 - 2015-10-26
     - Release v1.0.1